TheThingsIndustries/lorawan-stack-docs/doc/content/api/concepts/auth/_index.md

 Authentication is the process of verifying the _identity_ of the caller.
 If the caller provides a valid, non-expired API key, the caller is authenticated.

-Authorization on the other hand, is the process of determining if the authenticated caller has the _necessary rights_ to perfrom the requested action. {{% tts %}} handles authorization using Rights.
+Authorization on the other hand, is the process of determining if the authenticated caller has the _necessary rights_ to perform the requested action. {{% tts %}} handles authorization using Rights.
 Each API key is assigned a set of rights and {{% tts %}} checks this against the API call being made.
 For example, if the API call is to update a user but the API key only has rights to read users, then this call will be rejected.

 For a full list of available rights, check the [reference]({{< ref "/api/reference/grpc/user" >}}).